gruntwork-io/docs/docs/reference/modules/terraform-aws-cache/redis/redis.md

 *   When connecting to Redis (cluster mode enabled) from your app, direct all reads/writes to the **Configuration Endpoint** of the **Cluster.** Ensure you have a client that supports Redis Cluster (redis 3.2).
 You can still read from individual node enpoints.

 *   In both "cluster mode enabled" and "cluster mode disabled" deployment models you can still direct reads to any of the **Read Endpoints** of the nodes in the Cluster, however you now risk reading a slightly out-of-date copy of the data in the event that you read from a node before the primary's latest data has synced to it.

+*   (Optional) It is possible to link a `user_group_id` and provide a list of user_id's to add additional layers of security for your cluster or replication group.
+Refer to the [ElasticCache RBAC Access](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Clusters.RBAC.html) documentation for further information.

 This module outputs [Terraform output variables](https://www.terraform.io/intro/getting-started/outputs.html) that contain the address of the primary endpoint and read endpoints.
 You can programmatically extract these variables in your Terraform templates and pass them to other resources (e.g. as environment variables in an EC2 Instance) You'll also see the variables at the end of each `terraform apply` call or if you run `terraform output`.